OATESE/Data-Science-Module-Projects/README.md

 The first two projects are submissions for Introduction to Data Science in economics, which sylabbus is as follows: Introduction to data science, Data preparation,Data cleaning and integration,Data manipulation,Working with big data & Basic programming skills

 The second two projects are submissions for Data science in economics which syllabus is as follows: Data Retrieval, Data Wrangling, Data (statistical) Inference , Intermediate-level Data Visualisation & Social Network Analysis

+Over the two years i have acheived 80%+ in both modules and recieved excellent feedback which is also included in each projects folder